jameskeane/uhwait/README.md

 On top of those primitives, the `pid` object returned by spawn provides `pid.send(...args)` to send a message to the process, and `pid.join()` to wait until a process exits.

+An actor's 'process' context is fully managed through subsequent async continuations, regardless of nesting. `join` will properly wait until there are no more continuations remaining.
+See `examples/helloworld.js` for details.

 ```javascript
 const { self, receive, spawn } = require('uhwait');